First International Dada Fair, Berlin, 1920

 The Erste Internationale Dada-Messe (First International Dada Fair) was held at the Gallerie Otto Burchard, Berlin, between 30 June and 25 August 1920.
 It was a landmark exhibition, both for practitioners of Dada and for Modernist art in general, in that it brought together some of the most prominent European artists associated with this innovative movement encompassing performance, literature and art.
 The exhibition itself was recorded through a brief, single sheet catalogue of works, a small collection of photographs, various newspaper and magazine reports and reviews, plus later reminiscences by participants and visitors to the show.
 Much of the available English-language content is brought together in the current blog.
 A detailed list of references to the show, its content, reception and significance is also included.

-The most well known image from the exhibition is a posed shot looking at one of the corners of the main exhibition space, with various artists and attendees gathered in the middle, either standing or seated.
+The most well known image from the exhibition (illustrated below) is a posed shot looking at one of the corners of the main exhibition space, with various artists and attendees gathered in the middle, either standing or seated.
 Around and above them are numerous works of art, including paintings, posters and sculpture.

-1. People in the exhibition space, Galerie Otto Burchard, Berlin, 30 June-25 August 1920.
-Left to right, Raoul Hausmann, (seated) Hannah Höch, Otto Burchard, Johannes Baader, Wieland Herzfelde, Mrs Herzfelde, (seated) Otto Schmalhausen, George Grosz and John Heartfield (Herzfelde).
-Hanging from the ceiling is John Heartfield and Rudolf Schlichter's Prussian Archangel.
-On the back wall is George Grosz's painting Germany.
-A Winter's Tale.
-Photograph: Bildarchiv Preussischer Kulturbesitz, Berlin.
+In the above photograph, those individuals seen include, from left to right: Raoul Hausmann, (seated) Hannah Höch, Otto Burchard, Johannes Baader, Wieland Herzfelde, Mrs Herzfelde, (seated) Otto Schmalhausen, George Grosz and John Heartfield (Herzfelde).
+Hanging from the ceiling is John Heartfield and Rudolf Schlichter's Prussian ArchangelIn this famous view the major works on show which can be seen include, on the left, Otto Dix's now lost large painting The War Cripples; on the right back wall is Georg Grosz's Germany: A Winter's Tale; and hanging from the ceiling John Heartfield and Rudolph Schlicter's Prussian Angel mannequin.

-In this famous view the major works on show which can be seen include, on the left, Otto Dix's now lost large painting The War Cripples; on the right Georg Grosz's Germany: A Winter's Tale; and hanging from the ceiling John Heatfield and Rudolph Schlicter's Prussian Angel mannequin.
 This photograph displays the eclectic nature of the hanging, with posters, paintings, collage and sculpture mixed together in a somewhat frenetic display.
 A variant of this photograph featured on the cover of the Milan magazine La Domenica Illustrata.
 Therein it is not a simple photographic reproduction, but instead a coloured artwork with additional elements and individuals portrayed.
 Both photograph and coloured illustration include the tall, standing figure of George Grosz on the right, though the position of various artworks on the walls is altered.

 An additional photograph, perhaps taken at the opening of the exhibition, is a crowd scene from a different section of the gallery, though it includes a number of the people seen in the first photograph.

-3. Crowd of people in the exhibition space.
+3) Crowd of people in the exhibition space.
 L-R: Hannah Höch, Otto Schmalhausen, Raoul Hausmann, John Heartfield (hidden, holding his son Tom), Dr. Otto Burchard, Margarete Herzfelde, George Grosz (pictured on wall), Wieland Herzfelde, Rudolf Schlichter, Mies van der Rohe, unknown (hidden behind hand) and Johannes Baader.

 It would appear that photograph #3 was taken from a similar position to #1, though looking in a different direction in order to record as much of the show as possible in the two images.
 Another photograph of this section of the exhibition exists, though without the crowd and looking slightly towards the left.
 It reveals the central part of photograph #3 and extents to the left towards a large poster featuring a man shouting.

-4. Main room, with works by Raul Hausmann, John Heartfield, George Grosz and Dada puppets on a wooden plinth.
+4) Main room, with works by Raul Hausmann, John Heartfield, George Grosz and Dada puppets on a wooden plinth.
 A desk featuring Dada publications can be seen on the right.

 This section of the exhibition featured in the 1988 Berlin reconstruction show.
 Therein many, though not all, of the original works and installation elements were reproduced, including the ceiling-mounted Prussian Angel.

-5. Replication of part of the main exhibition room of the First International Dada Fair, Berlin, 1988.
+5) Replication of part of the main exhibition room of the First International Dada Fair, Berlin, 1988.

-6. Facsimile of John Heartfield and Rudolf Schlichter's Prussian Archangel, Berlin exhibition, 1988.
+6) Facsimile of John Heartfield and Rudolf Schlichter's Prussian Archangel, Berlin exhibition, 1988.

 A fourth original photograph survives, featuring the artists Raoul Hausmann and Hannah Hoch.
 It extends the view seen in photograph #3 along the wall to the right and includes, lower left, Hoch famous collage Cut with a Kitchen Knife.
 Behind her left shoulder and to the right is Hausmann's Tatlin en Casa [Tatlin at Home].

-7. Raoul Hausmann and Hannah Hoch at the opening of the First International Dada Fair.
+7) Raoul Hausmann and Hannah Hoch at the opening of the First International Dada Fair.
 They were two Berlin Dadaists, who during their brief love affair, began experimentations with collage.
 Photographer: Robert Sennecke.
 Collection: Hannah-Höch-Archiv, Berlinische Galerie, Berlin.

-A fifth photograph exists featuring George Grosz and John Heatfield standing next to their mannequin-based sculpture entitled simply Mannequin 27.
+A fifth photograph exists featuring George Grosz and John Heartfield standing next to their mannequin-based sculpture entitled simply Mannequin 27.
 This artwork can be seen on the far right of photograph #1a.
 In the image Grosz and Heartfield are holding a poster stating Die Kunst ist tot - Es lebe die neue Maschinenkunst Tatlines / Art is Dead - Long live Tatlin’s New Machine Art.

-8. George Grosz and John Heartfield in front of Mannequin 27.
+8) George Grosz and John Heartfield in front of Mannequin 27.

 This poster can also be seen in photograph #6, mounted on the wall behind Hannah Hoch.
 The exhibition featured a variety of similar text-only posters, all of which made statements which were emphatic or nonsensical, and presented Dada views and opinions.
 A sixth image from the exhibition shows artist Otto Dix interacting with an artwork featuring a movable figure.

-9. Otto Dix and moveable artwork.
+9) Otto Dix and moveable artwork.

 The seventh and last known original photograph from the exhibition is of a large work by the artist known as the Great Dada - Johannes Baader - and entitled German's Greatness and Decadence.
 It was apparently located in a separate room next to the main exhibition space and comprised a tower-like structure composed of artefacts, publications, posters and sculpture elements.
 Baader referred to it as a Plaster-dio-dada-drama.

-10. Johannes Baader, Plaster-dio-dada-drama / German's Greatness and Decadence, 1920.
+10) Johannes Baader, Plaster-dio-dada-drama / German's Greatness and Decadence, 1920.

 No other images of the exhibition survive, though we do have the original catalogue to assist in identifying works shown.
 This was printed as a single sheet, folded in four, and in red and black ink.
 A few illustrations were included amongst the typically Dada graphic design elements.

-Catalogue images
+3. Catalogue images

 11a-d.
 Exhibition catalogue.